mpustovoi/cratedelight/README.md

 ### Features

-This mod adds thirteen new type of blocks to the game that are useful to save storage, new blocks are constantly added with updates:
+This mod adds ten new type of blocks to the game that are useful to save storage, new blocks are constantly added with updates:

+- Carrot Crate
+- Potato Crate
+- Beetroot Crate
 - Apple Crate
 - Berry Crate
 - Glow Berry Crate